Special regulations for the exams between 01.02. and 30.09.2022 (pdf),

 Writing an e-mail is not sufficient; neither is informing the examiner.

-- Written notice of withdrawal must be received of the examinations office of the Institute of Mathematics
+Written notice of de-registration must be received by the examinations office of the Institute of Mathematics

 Monday through Friday (excluding holidays) count as working days.